 I am a preferred (in-network) provider for Blue Cross Blue Shield and Medical Assistance.
 If you have other insurance, I will be happy to see you and provide you with a receipt to submit to your insurance company if you have out-of-network benefits.
 Please see my Insurance & Fees page for additional information.

 - How long does a session last?

-Counseling sessions generally run 60 minutes, though I also do 45-minute sessions if that is what you need.
+Counseling sessions generally run 60 minutes, though I also do 45 or 30-minute sessions if that is what you need.
 The first appointment typically lasts a full hour.
 To respect your time and that of the next client, ending on time is important.

 - How long will I be in counseling?